-Revised November 24, 2020
+Revised December 22, 2020

-- PERFORMANCE REVIEW OF POLICE CHIEF AND THE CITY MANAGER.
+- 1. PERFORMANCE REVIEW OF POLICE CHIEF AND THE CITY MANAGER.
 The reviews were discussed by the Commission at its January 14, 2020, continuation meeting.
 The Commission directed that it be reminded in October 2020 to begin the reviews for the calendar year, with the reviews to be discussed at the Commission's December 7, 2020 meeting.
 Information for review of the City Manager was provided to the Commission in October.
-As Chief Hardwick has been elected Sheriff of St. Johns County, there is no need for the Commission to do his review as he will be leaving his position as Police Chief. - 2.
+As Chief Hardwick has been elected Sheriff of St. Johns County, there is no need for the Commission to do his review as he has left his position as Police Chief.
+At their December 7, 2020, meeting, the Commission by consensus decided that each Commissioner would meet with the City Manager to discuss his evaluation. - 2.
 LAND DEVELOPMENT REGULATIONS.
 The Building Department staff prepared revisions to the Regulations to implement the new policies in the Comprehensive Plan that was approved by the state in February.
 The first phase of the revisions was submitted to the Commission at its October 5th meeting.
 They concern levels of service for recreational facilities in the City.
 The Commission passed the ordinance adopting the changes on first reading at its November 9th meeting.
-The ordinance is scheduled for its first public hearing and second reading at the Commission's December 7th meeting.
+The ordinance had its first public hearing and second reading at the Commission's December 7, 2020, meeting.
+It is now scheduled for its second public hearing and final reading at the Commission's January 4, 2021, meeting.